-The cappuccino glasses made by DeLonghi hold 6fl oz, and are made from glass with double walls.
+The cappuccino glasses made by DeLonghi hold 6fl oz and are made from glass with double walls.
 This design is perfect for a cappuccino drink that cools down very fast.
-The cups keep your drinks hot because of the insulation, and prevent burning while holding your cup.
+The cups keep your drinks hot because of the insulation and prevent burning while holding your cup.
 They are condensation free, because of the double wall, they are made from borosilicate glass, which is resistant to thermal shock, and they are dishwasher safe.

 Cappuccino Cups with Saucers

 The saucers are just an aesthetic feature, at the end of the day.
-Sure, you can find a functionality to it, like place the spoon, the sugar cube, or the biscotti on it.
+Sure, you can find a functionality to it, like to place the spoon, the sugar cube, or the biscotti on it.
 But you can also use a different saucer, or a small plate for that purpose.
 Another practical use is to prevent accidental spillings go on the table.

 Nuova Point Cappuccino Cups with Saucers

 Nuova Point cups are an Italian company that specializes in coffee cups.
-Their main market are the coffee shops, but many people buy their cups for domestic use.
+Their main market is the coffee shops, but many people buy their cups for domestic use.
 Nuova Point coffee cups are known for their quality, and they follow the industry standards.